gamesbyangelina/spritely/README.md

 spritely
 ========

 Spritely is a tool for autogenerating simple placeholder game sprites from images found on the web.
+To see some example images, click here: www.gamesbyangelina.org/downloads/spritely/examples/spritelyexamples.png

 Usage
 =====